GoodnessJames/Data-Analyst-Documentary/week-1_sql-fundamentals/day-2.md

 GROUP BY occupation
 ORDER BY avg_salary DESC;

+---

+Project Task on SELECT #2:
+You’re exploring the `parks_and_recreation` database to understand your employee data better.
+First, review all the available fields in the `employee_demographics` table.
+Then, experiment with performing calculations on the `age` field to project an adjusted figure (for example, future or weighted age).
+Finally, find out how many **unique first names** and gender combinations exist in the organization.

+---

+Step-by-Step Instructions:
+1. Retrieve all columns from the `employee_demographics` table to get a full view of the data.
+2. Select specific fields such as `first_name`, `last_name`, `birth_date`, and `age`, and perform a calculation on the `age` column where you add, multiply, and add values in sequence — to see how SQL handles arithmetic operations.
+3. Extract only the **unique combinations** of `first_name` and `gender` using the `DISTINCT` keyword to identify duplicates or repeated entries.

+My Thought Process:
+ -- Pseudo Query --
+# SELECT all fields
+# Specify the table and from which db
+# SELECT specific fields like first_name, last_name, birth_date, and age
+# Perform calculation on age to see how SQL handles arithmetic operations.
+# Start a new query and get DISTINCT firstname and gender FROM the table

+-- SQL Query --
+SELECT *
+FROM parks_and_recreation.employee_demographics;

+SELECT first_name,
+last_name,
+age,
+(age + 10) * 10 + 10 AS future_age
+FROM parks_and_recreation.employee_demographics;

+SELECT DISTINCT gender
+FROM parks_and_recreation.employee_demographics;

 ```

 #### 💭 Reflection
 > Weirdly, SELECT can do a lot more than picking data columns/fields.